I’ve got some bad news

 Yes.
 I know a lot about mobility and I have a six pack.
 I also like food, a good coffee and my face melts with joy every time I see a cute dog running.
 You might expect another personal trainer that counts your sets and reps, take selfies for Instagram and asks you to to count your calories.
 But I’m not here to do that!

-This is next-generation training, for old-generation people (I don’t mean age-wise).
-Those people who already understand how misleading and broken the fitness industry is.
+This is next-generation training for those interested in exploring deep.
+Those who already understand how misleading and broken the fitness industry is.
 And of course, want something better.